guiwitz/napari-meristem/README.md

 [![npe2](https://img.shields.io/badge/plugin-npe2-blue?link=https://napari.org/stable/plugins/index.html)](https://napari.org/stable/plugins/index.html)
 [![Copier](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/copier-org/copier/master/img/badge/badge-grayscale-inverted-border-purple.json)](https://github.com/copier-org/copier)

 This napari plugin provides a set of tools to process 3D, tiled, time-lapse fluorescence microscopy images of plant meristem cells.
-It allows to perform the following steps:
+It has been developed for the Raissig Lab of the University of Bern and designed to process data from specific experiments.
+It is therefore not intended at the moment as a general purpose software but might contain tools that could be used in a broder context (open an issue or get in touch with the plugin author in case of questions).
+The plugin allows to perform the following steps:
 - projection: 3D images stacks are projected using a local pixel-wise projection method.
 Acquisition generates 3D stacks that are not "flat", i.e. cells are in focus at different z-positions.
 The method developed here allows to locally detect the per-pixel in focus plane and only project the surrounding planes.
 - stitching: multiple images can be stitched together using a combination of local template matching and the multiview-stitcher package.
 This is particularly useful for tiles acquired in a manual way and whose exact positions are not known.
 - segmentation: images are then segmented using Cellpose 4 which is particularly adapted to segment the cells of different sizes present in the images.